 In some cities, your current FMM can be less than 180 days.
 But in other cities like Playa del Carmen, you must have an expired FMM with 180 days.
 So each city has its own rules.

-Cities like Playa del Carmen, Merida, Los Cabos, and Queretaro require you to be in Mexico with an expired FMM from 2022 or before.
-That means if you came in 2023 and are waiting for your FMM to expire, you must get this special residency at a different INM office.
+Cities like Playa del Carmen, Merida, Los Cabos, and Queretaro require you to be in Mexico with an FMM that expired in 2022.
+If you came in 2023 and are waiting for your FMM to expire, you must get this special residency at a different INM office.

 Which INM offices?